mattermost/docs/source/onboard/cloud-groups.rst

 Overview
 ---------

-The groups feature is useful for organizations that have many new users to onboard or that onboard users frequently and want to ensure users are added to default teams and channels that are pertinent to them.
+The group feature is useful for organizations that have many new users to onboard or that onboard users frequently and want to ensure users are added to default teams and channels that are pertinent to them.
 The group feature currently supports:

 - Creating groups by synchronization with your AD/LDAP system groups.
 - Syncing groups to pre-defined roles in Mattermost.